 Communicate to the listing agent that you will do everything in your power to create a smooth transaction if your buyer’s offer is chosen.
 Ask a few agents you’ve worked as co-brokers in the past to provide a recommendation about what it was like to work with you, and offer to do the same for them.

 I would like to write a quick review of how easy it was to work with you and I’d like for you to do the same for me.
 This won’t be used for marketing but will only be used agent-to-agent so that when I submit an offer in multiple offer situations, I can provide feedback from other agents who have worked with me to give that listing agent comfort that I will do everything I possibly can to create a smooth transaction.

 Once you have these in place, submit them in a separate letter to the listing agent during multiple-offer negotiations.

 Ask your buyers to write a letter or resume explaining what they love about the house.
 This personal touch has the ability to create a bond with the seller and make the offer stand out from the others.

 This strategy is not for everyone, but I have seen offers accepted that had lower prices and less advantageous terms by sellers due to their connection with the buyer from the letter.

 15. Going the extra mile

 Last but not least, go the extra mile when you are the listing agent on a multi-offer property.
-If we provide as much information and assistance to the other agents as we can, when we find ourselves on the buyer’s side of a multiple-offer negotiation, those agents will remember the effort we made, and it can help our buyer’s offer stand out.
+If you provide as much information and assistance to the other agents as you can, when you find ourselves on the buyer’s side of a multiple-offer negotiation, those agents will remember the effort you made, and it can help your buyer’s offer stand out.

-Although the real estate market is red-hot, we can improve our buyers’ odds by presenting a deal that directly helps the sellers.
-Addressing price, time, convenience and certainty can position our buyers to win the home, and building relationships with the listing agents can do the same.
+Although the real estate market is red-hot, you can improve your buyers’ odds by presenting a deal that directly helps the sellers.
+Addressing price, time, convenience and certainty can position your buyers to win the home, and building relationships with the listing agents can do the same.